peter-w-bryant/Flask-Chest/_sources/interfaces.md.txt

 - It must return a JSON serializable payload (e.g. a string, a dictionary, etc.).

 ## FlaskChestInfluxDB
 The `FlaskChestInfluxDB` class allows for writing to an InfluxDB database.
 It provides an interface to write data points to instances of `InfluxDB 2.X` using the `influxdb-client` library.
+[Example usage](https://peter-w-bryant.github.io/Flask-Chest/basic_app.html#flaskchestinfluxdb).

 | Parameter       | Default Value | Description                                                  |
 |-----------------|---------------|--------------------------------------------------------------|